 Take a stroll around the village which has a number of historic buildings, thriving village pubs, restaurants, shop and Post Office as well as the Hook Norton Brewery.

 Moreton-in-Marsh, Stow-on-the-Wold and Bourton-on-the-Water are all close by or take a trip to the riverside town of Banbury, Blenheim Palace or the university city of Oxford.

 The birthplace of William Shakespeare, Stratford-upon-Avon, and Warwick with its magnificent castle also make great family days out.

 A wonderful cottage for a memorable holiday at any time of year.

-Two bedrooms: 1 x double, 1 x family room with 1 adult bunks and 1 single.
-Ground floor bathroom with bath, shower over, twin basins and WC.
+Two bedrooms: 1 x double, 1 x adult bunks..
+Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen with breakfast bar.
 Sitting room with dining area and open fire.

 About the location